 Social Animals

 One of the biggest advantages of owning a capybara is its social nature.
 These animals thrive on companionship and can form strong bonds with their owners.
-In fact, many capybara owners describe their pets as being more like dogs than rodents.
-They enjoy spending time with their humans and will often follow them around the house or yard.
+Many capybara owners describe their pets as being more like dogs than rodents.
+They enjoy spending time with their humans and often follow them around the house or yard.

 Docile and Easy to Train